 I am a fan of humanity.
 I’m exhausted by our dystopian entertainment and news coverage.
 More than six billion people on Earth get along pretty well every day.
 That doesn’t ever make the news, but it should.

-I’m still a techno-futurist and still a fan of an idea that when we work together we do incredible things despite incredible odds.
+I’m a techno-futurist and still a fan of an idea that when we work together we do incredible things despite incredible odds.
 That’s a great descriptor of what is best in us.

-I’m still working on being the best version of me because I believe the people in my life deserve it.
+I’m working on being the best version of me because I believe the people in my life deserve it.